 - Poisson's ratio: negative ratio of transverse strain to axial strain

 The tensile test provides a good basis for demonstrating the change in the mechanical characteristic values of a polymer following aging, heat or medium aging, or weathering.
 For this, the characteristic values of the tensile test are determined in the newly molded state, as well as after defined aging or weathering periods.

-- The preferred test specimen is the dumbbell Type I, which with a thickness of 3.2 mm (1/8 inch) and a gauge length of 50 mm (2 inches) is still relatively similar to common component material thicknesses and at the same time allows for good strain measurement accuracy.
+- The preferred test specimen is the dumbbell Type I, which with a thickness of 3.2 mm (1/8 inch) and a gauge length of 50 mm (2 inches) is still relatively similar to common component material thicknesses and at the same time allows for a good level of strain measurement accuracy.

-- Provided that by using the test specimen Type I a fracture cannot be produced in the narrow parallel part of the specimen, ASTM D638 recommends the use of a test specimen Type II, in which the width of the narrow parallel section is significantly reduced.
+- Provided that by using the Type I test specimen a fracture cannot be produced in the narrow parallel part of the specimen, ASTM D638 recommends the use of a Type II test specimen, in which the width of the narrow parallel section is significantly reduced.

-- If only a small amount of material is available, or if removal from a component does not allow for a larger specimen, then a specimen Type V is used, which is reduced in every dimension relative to Type I.
+- If only a small amount of material is available, or if machining the specimen from a component does not allow for a larger specimen, then a Type V specimen is used, which is reduced in every dimension relative to Type I.

-- If specimens with material thicknesses of more than 7 mm can be obtained through mechanical processing, then specimen Type III is used.
+- If specimens with material thicknesses of more than 7 mm can be machined, then Type III specimens are used.
 Here, the width of the narrow parallel section, as well as the shoulder width and the overall length are increased so that the specimen thickness remains less than the width.
 For sheet thickness of more than 14 mm, the thickness is adjusted through mechanical processing.

 - Observing defined conditioning and ambient conditions with regard to temperature and humidity is of great importance for the comparability of test results.